ABaldrati/CLIP4Cir/README.md

 ![](images/cir-overview.png "Composed image retrieval overview")

+The left portion of the illustration depicts a specific case of composed image retrieval in the fashion domain, where the user imposes constraints on the character attribute of a t-shirt.
+Meanwhile, the right part showcases an example where the user asks to alter objects and their cardinality within a real-life image.
 ### CLIP task-oriented fine-tuning

 ![](images/clip-fine-tuning.png "CLIP task oriented fine-tuning")

+First stage of training.
+In this stage, we perform a task-oriented fine-tuning of CLIP encoders to reduce the mismatch between the large-scale pre-training and the downstream task.
+We start by extracting the image-text query features and combining them through an element-wise sum.
+We then employ a contrastive loss to minimize the distance between combined features and target image features in the same triplet and maximize the distance from the other images in the batch.
+We update the weights of both CLIP encoders.
 ### Combiner training

 ![](images/combiner-training.png "Combiner training")

+Second stage of training.
+In this stage, we train from scratch a Combiner network that learns to fuse the multimodal features extracted with CLIP encoders.
+We start by extracting the image-text query features using the fine-tuned encoders, and we combine them using the Combiner network.
+We then employ a contrastive loss to minimize the distance between combined features and target image features in the same triplet and maximize the distance from the other images in the batch.
+We keep both CLIP encoders frozen while we only update the weights of the Combiner network.
+At inference time the fine-tuned encoders and the trained Combiner are used to produce an effective representation used to query the database.

 ### Combiner architecture

 ![](images/Combiner-architecture.png "Combiner architecture overview")

+Architecture of the Combiner network $C_{\theta}$.
+It takes as input the multimodal query features and outputs a unified representation. $\sigma$ represents the sigmoid function.
+We denote the outputs of the first branch (1) as $\lambda$ and $1 -\lambda$, while the output of the second branch (2) as $v$.
+The combined features are $\overline{\phi_q} = (1 - \lambda)* \overline{\psi_{I}}(I_q) + \lambda * \overline{\psi_{T}}(T_q) + v$
 ### Abstract

-Recent works have shown that large-scale vision and language pretrained (VLP) models can address many different tasks, such as zero-shot learning or text-to-image retrieval.
-In this paper, we address the task of composed image retrieval.
-In this recently introduced task, the query is provided as an image-text pair.
-Multi-modal content-based image retrieval is performed starting with a reference image and an additional text that describes in natural language conditions or changes with respect to the reference image, about the output images to be retrieved.

-To address this task, we explore the use of features obtained from the OpenAI CLIP model, and we initially perform a task-oriented fine-tuning of both CLIP encoders using a combination of visual and textual features.
-Then, in the second stage, we learn a Combiner network that can merge the fine-tuned features integrating the multimodal information and providing combined features used to perform the retrieval task.
-Contrastive learning is used in the training of both stages.
+Given a query composed of a reference image and a relative caption, the Composed Image Retrieval goal is to retrieve images visually similar to the reference one that integrates the modifications expressed by the caption.
+Given that recent research has demonstrated the efficacy of large-scale vision and language pretrained (VLP) models in various tasks, we rely on features from the OpenAI CLIP model to tackle the considered task.
+We initially perform a task-oriented fine-tuning of both CLIP encoders using the element-wise sum of visual and textual features.
+Then, in the second stage, we train a Combiner network that learns to combine the image-text features integrating the bimodal information and providing combined features used to perform the retrieval.
+We use contrastive learning in both stages of training.

-Starting from the bare CLIP features as a baseline, we show that both the task-oriented fine-tuning and the carefully crafted Combiner network are highly effective and outperform more complex state-of-the-art approaches on FashionIQ and CIRR, two popular and challenging datasets for composed image retrieval
+Starting from the bare CLIP features as a baseline, experimental results show that the task-oriented fine-tuning and the carefully crafted Combiner network are highly effective and outperform more complex state-of-the-art approaches on FashionIQ and CIRR, two popular and challenging datasets for composed image retrieval.
 ### Built With

 * [Python](https://www.python.org/)